Before & After: The Effect of EU's 2022 Code of Practice on Disinformation

-To increase transparency in the advertising ecosystem, the IAB Tech Lab also introduced the \sellersjson standard~\cite{sellersJsonStandard}.
+\point{\sellersjson:~} To increase transparency in the advertising ecosystem, the IAB Tech Lab also introduced the \sellersjson standard~\cite{sellersJsonStandard}.
 This standard helps discover the identities of the entities that sell the ad inventory of websites and can help identify all intermediaries involved in ad inventory selling.
 The \sellersjson standard is implemented as a JSON file published by advertising systems in order to disclose the inventory sellers they have approved within their ad system.
 Each approved seller is represented by a unique identifier inside this file.
-This is the same identifier that appears in the \adstxt file and maps to a single entity that is paid for the ad inventory it sells.
-We provide an example in Figure~\ref{fig:adstxt_sellersjson}.
-Additionally, each identifier is described by a seller type.
-A \texttt{PUBLISHER} seller suggests that this account directly owns and controls the website whose ad inventory is sold through the advertising system and that the advertising system directly pays this entity.
-An \texttt{INTERMEDIARY} sellers indicates that is a reseller of ad inventory.
-Finally, a seller can be labeled as \texttt{BOTH}, acting as both a publisher and intermediary.
+This is the same identifier that appears in the \adstxt file and maps to a single entity that is paid for the ad inventory it sells (example in Figure~\ref{fig:adstxt_sellersjson}).
+Additionally, a seller type describes each identifier.
+A \texttt{PUBLISHER} seller suggests that this account directly owns and controls the website whose ad inventory is sold through the advertising system, and that the advertising system directly pays this entity.
+An \texttt{INTERMEDIARY} record indicates that it is a reseller of ad inventory.
+Finally, a seller can be labelled as \texttt{BOTH}, acting as both a publisher and an intermediary.